iCliniq Logo

 • Parasites: There are parasites like trypanosomes that cause complications in the body’s immune system.

-• Deficiencies Caused by Malnutrition: Balanced diet plays a very important role in the health of newborns.
+• Deficiencies Caused by Malnutrition: A balanced diet plays a very important role in the health of newborns.
 When they are born with low birth weight or suffer from severe malnutrition, it causes impairment of the cell-mediated immune system.
 In children with malnutrition, it is often seen that the atrophy of the thymus and deficiency of T-cells cause them to be more susceptible to infection.
 This condition is reversible and can be managed with a balanced diet and proper nutrition.

 • Deficiencies Related to Limited Environmental Exposure: T-cell deficiency is caused when a newborn comes in contact with a microorganism during birth or after birth, causing infection.
-As a result, they face the deficiency of T-cells, hence the compromised immunity.
+As a result, they face a deficiency of T-cells, hence the compromised immunity.

 What Are the Signs and Symptoms of T-Cell Disorders?